 1970, United Kingdom

-Regularly visits to our larger cities such as Liverpool and London offer ornament that can be experienced on a grander scale with their historic buildings such as the Sefton Park Palm House and the V&A holding many further examples.
+Regular visits to our larger cities such as Liverpool and London offer ornament that can be experienced on a grander scale with their historic buildings such as the Sefton Park Palm House and the V&A holding many further examples.
 Further afield the architecture of Gaudi in Barcelona, the palaces of Potsdam and the Villa D'Este in Tivoli have all provided inspiration.

 In her own words:

-‘I enjoy the grand gesture present in large scale relief, the drama of deep shadow, the dialogue between space, structure & ornament.
-The changing light conditions of bright sunlight, a dull day, dusk or artificial light can affect the contrast and way the structure is perceived’
+"I enjoy the grand gesture present in large scale relief, the drama of deep shadow, the dialogue between space, structure & ornament.
+The changing light conditions of bright sunlight, a dull day, dusk or artificial light, can affect the contrast and way the structure is perceived.

-Taylor’s current practice has been evolving since graduation from her MA at Bath Spa University in 2012.
+Taylor’s current practice has been evolving since graduating from her MA at Bath Spa University in 2012.
 Since that time she has exhibited widely in the UK and also in Belgium & the US, whilst also featuring in a number of publications including Ceramic Review in the UK & Ceramics Monthly in the US.

-New Vari Capitelli & behind the scenes making | June 2020
+2020 New Vari Capitelli & behind-the-scenes making

-Jo Taylor | Ceramic Review Masterclass Film by Layton Thompson
+2020 Jo Taylor | Ceramic Review Masterclass Film by Layton Thompson